Elassona: Geography

 The municipality Elassona has an area of 1565.2 km^{2}, the municipal unit Elassona has an area of 291.097 km^{2} (excluding Tsaritsani), and the community Elassona has an area of 102.515 km^{2}.

 Its geography includes farmlands in the valley areas, the mountains to the west and east and forests in the west and east as well as grasslands, ledges are to be founded in some areas and barren area in the higher elevations.

 The rivers Elassonitis (or Elassonitikos) and Titarisio flow through Elassona and they both flow into the Pineios River, Thessaly's longest river.
 The river divides the town into two parts, the older city built on the Olympiotissa hill and is also Varosi or Varossi (Βαρόσι), and the new city on the right bank of the river.
 These two parts of the city are connected by four bridges, one of which is an ancient stone arch bridge.
 The other part is near the Kefalovrysi Lake.

 Melissotrypa Cave near Kefalovryso is one of just a handful of caves identified worldwide whose ecosystems support life based on chemosynthesis, rather than photosynthesis.

 Transportation

-Elassona is linked with the old GR-3 and is bypassed to the east.
+The EO3 and EO26 national roads are the main roads through the town: the EO3 used to run via Mesochori towards Tyrnavos and Larissa, before it took on a more direct route.
+The EO13 is also within the municipality.

 Elassona is located 70 km southwest of Katerini, 38 km NNW of Larissa (old: about 50 km), 22 km NW of Tyrnavos (old: 30 km), east of Deskati and Grevena and 78 km ESE of Kozani.